amirgruber/PRISMXsec/README.md

 # PRISMXsec
-Code release for our cross section measurements with PRISM PoC DUNE paper
+This is the code release for our cross section measurements with PRISM PoC DUNE paper.
+Here's a brief explanation on it's content: